senti50/senti50/README.md

 <p align="center">
 Whatever I do, I do with perfection.
 I take work ethics very seriously.
-I like helps pepole to achieve their goals and consistently looking for innovating something for improving my life.
+I like help people.
+I like to set ambitious challenges and I am very determined to achieve them.
+I constantly looking for innovating something for improving my life.
 <br><br>

 ## About Me 😄&nbsp;